- Understanding Different Attachment Styles: A Guide to Better Relationships - February 20, 2024

 With the rise of media coverage of suicides that are often sensationalize, we want to dive into the topic from a grief and depression counseling perspective.
 Hopefully, we can help open up some doors in this week’s post to furthering the knowledge around how to survive after a loss due to suicide.

 Understanding the Grief from Suicide Loss

-Our expert therapists at our grief and depression counseling center in Houston aim at helping our clients with understanding their pain.
+Our therapists at our grief and depression counseling center aim at helping our clients with understanding their pain.
 As suicide rates are on the rise; according to a CNN coverage of a US Centers for Disease Control and Prevention, suicide rates have drastically gone up more than 25% since 1999.
 On average, that leaves behind a whole community of family and friends left to grief after this often traumatic event.

 Those who have lost a loved one from suicide have a hard time seeking professional help through grief and depression counseling.
 The grief is often much more complicated because deaths by suicide are shocking and usually unexpected.
 One of the significant goals our counselors strive to let everyone know, including our clients and our readers, is that they are never alone in their grief.